immutag/immutag/README.md

 `<index> <address> <store-hash> <tags..>`

-In addition to this, there is a permanent two-line header on the file recording the store's content addressable hash and it's git oid.
+In addition to this, there is a permanent two-line header on the file recording the store's content addressable hash and its git oid.
 When immutag rolls backwards or forward, it can then checkout the store's repo at the correct commit height.

 ### Use cases